mahilab/MEL/README.md

 cd build                                    # change directory to ./build
 ```

-At this point, you can customize MEL to suit your platform and hardware needs.
-MEL provides the following options when building with CMake:
+At this point, you can customize your MEL build to suit your platform and hardware needs.
+Here are a few examples using CMake:

-* `-DNI_X64=ON` adds MEL implementations for NI Intel x64 hardware (e.g. cRIO), and sets the compiler to NI's GNU/Linux cross-compiler
-* `-DNI_ARM=ON` adds MEL implementations for NI hardware (e.g. myRIO), and sets the compiler to NI's GNU/Linux cross-compiler
-* `-DQUANSER=ON` adds MEL implementations for Quanser hardware (Q8 USB, Q2 USB, etc.) and statically links MEL to QUARC
-* `-DOPENWRIST=ON` adds OpenWrist classes to MEL
-* `-DMAHIEXOII=ON` adds MAHI Exo-II classes to MEL and includes Eigen as a dependency
-* `-DEXAMPLES=ON` builds all MEL example executables which are compatible with the platform, compiler, and any of the options above which are specified

-Here are a few examples:

 #### Example 1: Basic MEL Library
 ```shell